AlisaTatosova/tic-tac-toe-game/README.md

 # How to Play

-* Compile the server and client files using your C++ compiler.
-For example: g++ server.cpp -o server g++ client.cpp -o client
+* Compile the server and client files using your C++ compiler. g++ server.cpp board.cpp players.cpp tictactoe.cpp gameover.cpp -o server -pthread g++ client.cpp -o client

 * Start the server by running server on one machine.
 The server will listen for two incoming client connections.